jessegranger/shepherd/README.md

 	log - The (default) location to log output from all managed processes. nginx - The (default) location to keep an up-to-date set of nginx upstreams.

+When reading the `config` file, any occurrence of "%" will be replaced with the full path to the `.shepherd` directory.

 `> shep init`
 -----------